Trip Acceptance Floor Calculator

 What is a trip acceptance floor?

-It's your personal minimum threshold—the lowest $/mile or $/minute you should accept.
-Below this floor, the trip costs you money or doesn't meet your hourly goal.
-Having a clear floor prevents emotional acceptance of bad trips.
+It is your personal minimum threshold: the lowest $/mile or $/minute you should accept.
+Below this floor, the trip costs you money or does not meet your hourly goal.

 Why is the "$2/mile rule" not good enough?

-Generic rules ignore YOUR vehicle costs, YOUR market, and YOUR dead miles.
+Generic rules ignore your vehicle costs, market, and dead miles.
 A driver with a paid-off Prius has different economics than someone financing a newer SUV.
-Your floor should be calculated from your actual costs and target net hourly.

 How do dead miles affect my acceptance floor?

-Dead miles (driving to pickup without pay) mean your effective $/mile is lower than the trip shows.
-If a trip pays $1.50/mile but you drove 2 miles unpaid to get there, your effective rate is $1.00/mile.
-Higher dead miles = higher floor needed.
+Dead miles mean your effective $/mile is lower than the trip shows.
+If a trip pays $1.50/mile but you drove 2 miles unpaid to get there, your effective rate is lower.

 Should I have different floors for different times?

 Yes.
-During busy times (dinner rush, weekends), you can be pickier because another trip is coming.
+During busy times, you can be pickier because another trip is coming.
 During slow periods, a trip slightly below your goal floor might beat waiting 20 minutes.
-This tool helps you set both "survival" and "goal" floors.

 This calculator provides estimates based on your inputs.
 Actual trip profitability depends on real-time conditions, traffic, and individual circumstances.
 Use as a guideline, not an absolute rule.